jamesco510/TicTacToeMasterTech15/2_TicTacToe.md

 ### 1. Fork the repository
 First step will be to fork this repository.
-Unlike our previous exercise, you will be working on your own code for the game and will not be collaborating with anyone else.
-You can refer to previous [exercise](https://github.com/TechCohort14/TA100-GitFlowWebsite/blob/main/4_CloneWebsite.md) to figure out how to fork the repository.
-A fork will allow you to work independently on the code and not have to push it to the original repository.

-Once you fork the repository make sure to create a branch.
+While cloning and forking create copies of a repository, the level of control each one provides is different.
+Cloning will remain synchronized with the original repository, while forking will not.
+When you fork a repository it will create a copy in your account.
+Once the repository is in your account, then you will clone it to your local computer.

+Fork is not a Git operation — which means there is not a terminal command you can type.
+This is a feature that is exclusive to remote hosting platforms, such as GitHub.

+Navigate

 ### 2. HTML, TTTstyles.css, ans Script.js Page:
 One you have cloned the repository and created working branch open VS Code.
 Unlike the home page that everyone worked on, in this exercise will have three files to work on.
 The nameTicTacToe.html will be your html.
 You will rename this file (while in VS Code use CTRL + C, then CTRL + V) and rename it by using your first and last name initial.
 So "Jane Doe" will copy the nameTicTacToe.html file and rename it **jdTicTacToe.html**.